VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/Self-monitoring.md

 - **`ServiceDown`**: Alerts if an instance is down for more than 5 minutes, indicating a service outage.
 - **`ProcessNearFDLimits`**: Alerts when the number of available file descriptors falls below 100, which could lead to severe degradation if the limit is exhausted.
 - **`TooHighCPUUsage`**: Alerts when CPU usage exceeds 90% for a continuous 5-minute period, indicating possible resource exhaustion and the need to adjust resource allocation or load.
+- **`TooHighMemoryUsage`**: Alerts when RAM usage exceeds 85% for a continuous 5-minute period and the need to adjust resource allocation or load.

 <img src="firing-alerts-example-too-many-restarts.webp" alt="firing-alerts-example-too-many-restarts" width="800px"/>